South Street station (MBTA)

 South Street station is a light rail surface stop on the MBTA Green Line B branch, located in the median of Commonwealth Avenue east of South Street in the Brighton neighborhood of Boston, Massachusetts.
 South Street is the lowest-ridership stop on the B branch, with just 214 daily boardings by a 2011 survey.

+Planned closure

 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
-By December 2022, design for South Street and four other B Branch stops was 30% complete, with construction expected to last from fall 2023 to mid-2024.
+Design for South Street and four other B Branch stops was 30% complete by December 2022.
+A design shown in March 2024 called for Chestnut Hill Avenue station and South Street station to be consolidated, with a single station located between Chestnut Hill Driveway and Chestnut Hill Avenue.
+In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including the consolidated station.

+Additional stops were added to the B branch project in 2024.
+As of May 2025, the MBTA expects to issue the $74 million design-build contract in late 2025, with construction lasting from spring 2026 to mid-2027.